suefrontend/clone-wittycookie/README.md

 # Create style.css

 CSS file is not included in the repo.
-Execute the following command to create `style.css`.
+To create `style.css`, execute the following command:

 ```
 npm run compile:sass